edenreich/console-component/README.md

 Often I find myself have to write the same code over and over again, so I thought it would be nice to parse the docblocks of each command, So the project could be maintained easily.
 After all, all it is needed is a CPP and HEADER file per command.
 Having dedicated class / object per command makes it easier to maintain.

 Because it is statically linked library I have avoided including external libraries and kept it as simple as possible.

+## Contributing Guidelines

+If you find this project interesting or have any suggestions, feel free to send a pull request.
+I will be more than happy to review it.